-Yes, Her Name Is Spelled
+Yes, My Name Is Spelled

 It’s A Funny Story For Another Time.

 I have a lifetime filled with artistic expression that began as I learned to read.
 I loved drawing characters from Charles Schulz’s Peanuts comic strip.
 I would fill pages with drawings of cartoons such as Snoopy and Charlie Brown.
 Although my mature artwork is much different, however my desire for happiness and joy remain in my work.

 I love positive energy in art and color.
 The urge to add color in each of my pieces may stem from the sepia-toned memories of my youth in West Texas.
 There wasn’t a lot of color in the dry, rugged landscape that I grew up in.
 It also stems from my desire to keep my paintings energetic and inspiring.

 As an only child, I grew up to be highly independent.
 This is reflected in my first formal attempt at becoming an artist when I was 12 years old.
 After seeing a television commercial advertising an art university, I decided to apply.
 I submitted her drawings and was accepted.
 When I divulged my plans to my mother, I learned I wasn’t old enough to attend.
 Despite this truth, the experience and hope of art school cemented my identity as an artist.

 Although I never stopped being an artist, I had to pause my dreams due to the pressure to have “real work” and earn a steady income.
 During my mother’s passing in 2008, everything changed.
 Lovingly, my mother’s last words, “I want you to promise me you will sell your businesses and get back to your painting.
 I am sorry I did not take your art seriously.”
 Those words helped make it easier to let the businesses go and return to the easel.